 - Keep in mind that this slice doesn’t set up as firmly as as a regular hedgehog slice, particularly on the bottom.
 I found the base was a little sticky irrespective of recipe tweaks.
 So, I wouldn’t recommend taking this one to the beach on a summer day.
 I left one out on the bench for 4-5 hours in Australian winter and the bottom was quite sticky when I dug in.
 Which I guess you might expect, but still.

 - In fact, the vegan hedgehog keeps well in the fridge, but might work even better straight from the freezer.
 Just an option, but an option very reminiscent of those single serve nutella packets straight from the freezer.
-SO.
-GOOD.
-Obviously before I discovered how heinous they are for the environment and stopped treating myself to them, that is.

 - I haven’t tried this recipe with coconut oil based vegan chocolates, and I imagine it would become quite expensive given how much the little bars cost.
 I also can’t vouch for the results.
 As I have said, I have used Lindt 70% for all these hedgehog slices.
 It’s delicious, rich, readily available and goes on sale relatively often.